-by Texas Homesteader
+by Texas Homesteader~

 Too many times it seems we hide behind a stand-up-for-yourself persona to blast someone else.

-But when did our right to stand up for ourselves turn into the right to really jab hard at someone else, to go for the jugular so to speak?
+But when did our right to stand up for ourselves turn into the right to really jab hard at someone else?
+To go for the jugular so to speak?

-Usually when I hear those words it brings to mind a strong person who refuses to allow themselves to be stepped on.
+Think about it, when you hear the words “I’m gonna say exactly what I think” it brings to mind a strong person who refuses to allow themselves to be stepped on.

 And doesn’t it then typically lead into a session of gang-style gossip with everyone within earshot gleefully joining in the character assassination?

-It’s Easy To Get Roped Into Gossip
+Let’s Face It – It’s Easy To Get Roped Into Gossip

 But I’ll admit sometimes it’s a struggle to not join right on in when tongues are flyin’.
 I guess it’s just human nature.
 (And isn’t that in itself just a little sad?)

-But ya know, if this person is joyfully assassinating the character of someone else behind their back, do I really think they’ll not do the same to me when my back’s turned?
+But ya know, if this person is joyfully assassinating the character of someone else behind their back, do I really think they’ll not do the very same to me when my back’s turned?

 And if I’m excitedly joining in, doesn’t that mean I’m no better than the one who started the gossip in the first place?

-So I’m going forward with new resolve to change my ways of dealing with adversity, to remain PROUD of the reflection I see in the mirror.
-I’ll refuse to join in to that juicy gossip session or to start that ball rolling myself.
+So I’m going forward with new resolve to change my ways of dealing with adversity.
+To do whatever I can to remain PROUD of the reflection I see in the mirror.
+Proud of the integrity I’ll maintain.

 I mean, isn’t gossip usually about someone you at least know & oftentimes even like?